Pampanga: Economy

 Tourism is a growing industry in the province of Pampanga.
 Clark Freeport Zone is home to Clark International Airport, designated as the Philippines' future premier gateway.
 Other developing industries include semiconductor manufacturing for electronics and computers mostly located within the freeport.

 Within the Clark Special Economic Zone are well-established hotels and resorts.
 Popular tourist destinations include St. Peter Shrine in Apalit, Mt.
 Arayat National Park in San Juan Bano, Mount Arayat, the Paskuhan Village in the City of San Fernando, the Casino Filipino in Angeles and, for nature and wildlife, "Paradise Ranch and Zoocobia Fun Zoo" in Clark.
 Well-known annual events include the Giant Lantern Festival in December, the hot air balloon festival in Clarkfield in February and in Lubao in April, the San Pedro Cutud Lenten Rites celebrated two days before Easter, and the Aguman Sanduk in Minalin celebrated on the afternoon of New Year's Day.

 Renewable energy initiatives in Pampanga include rooftop and utility-scale solar projects.
-In the City of San Fernando, the Bureau of Internal Revenue’s Revenue Region 4 complex, inaugurated in March 2018, incorporates a rooftop solar photovoltaic system of about 400 kW as part of its “green building” features.
+In the City of San Fernando, the Bureau of Internal Revenue's Revenue Region 4 complex, inaugurated in March 2018, incorporates a rooftop solar photovoltaic system of about 400 kW as part of its “green building” features.
 In May 2025, listed developer Raslag Corp. signed a 10-year power supply agreement to deliver 15 MW to Pampanga I Electric Cooperative (PELCO I), sourced from its Raslag-4 plant in Magalang.
 In February 2025, the Board of Investments granted a green lane endorsement to Sapang Balen Solar Sustainable Energy Corp., a Tigon Power unit, for a proposed ground-mounted project spanning Mabalacat and Magalang with a planned installed capacity of 302 MW (DC).
-Additional municipal-level projects include Angeles City’s program to install solar panels across city facilities and schools.
+Additional municipal-level projects include Angeles City's program to install solar panels across city facilities and schools.
 In August 2024 the city began installations in public schools, and by April 2025 local reports stated that panels had been completed on all 33 barangay halls and various government buildings.
-In March 2025, the city also inaugurated what was reported as Central Luzon’s first solar-powered, fully air-conditioned public school at Belen Homesite Elementary School.
+In March 2025, the city inaugurated what was reported as Central Luzon's first solar-powered, fully air-conditioned public school at Belen Homesite Elementary School.
 The Arayat–Mexico solar farm, a 116 MW facility developed by ACEN and Citicore, began commercial operations in 2022.